statmike/vertex-ai-mlops/IDE/readme.md

 Regardless of the answer, Vertex AI and Google Cloud make it possible to configure the workflow you are seeking.

+Customer are alway right about what they want!

 **IDE** The core point where "work" happens in is the box on the screen!

 **Code** THe "work" is typing code, instructions, for softare - Python, Julia, R for instance.